arnav-b/batting-positions/README.md

 Australia's scores vary slightly more, but still not as much as Chappell might expect.
 ![Australia Totals Boxplot](./aus_totals_boxplot.png)

-In any case, the two-way ANOVA in `analysis.py` finds no significant correlation between Smith'sposition and Australia's score.
+In any case, the two-way ANOVA in `analysis.py` finds no significant correlation between Smith's position and Australia's score.
 ![Australia Totals Interaction Plot](./aus_totals_interaction.png)